 Procedures - All activities in the park should end immediately and patrons should leave the park.
 It is recommended that park patrons seek shelter in their cars or a building.
 All park patrons should wait until the lightning prediction system performs an All Clear Signal before returning to the park.

 All Clear Signal - The All Clear Signal (three short horn blasts, two seconds apart) will sound, and the strobe lights will deactivate.
 After the All Clear Signal sounds and the strobe lights deactivate, park patrons may resume their activities.

-Caution - The Thor Guard System helps assess the conditions.
-Neither the signal nor the system it intended to guarantee that conditions are safe.
+Caution - The Perry Weather system helps assess the conditions.
+Neither the signal nor the system is intended to guarantee that conditions are safe.
 If the weather is threatening and no warning signal is heard or seen, use good judgment and clear the field.
 Do not wait for the warning signal to activate, as the system can malfunction.